I am currently a research scientist at Magic Leap.

-I am currently a Ph.D. student at the University of California, San Diego (UCSD) in Computer Science and Engineering studying computer vision.
-I am advised by Profs David Kriegman and Ravi Ramamoorthi.
-My recent work involves using deep learning for problems typically solved using physics based vision.
-Prior to that I was working on extending photometric stereo to situations where the standard assumptions don't apply.
+I received my Ph.D. from the University of California, San Diego (UCSD) in Computer Science and Engineering studying computer vision, where I was advised by Profs David Kriegman and Ravi Ramamoorthi.

 I received my Bachelor of Science degree in Intensive Mathematics and Computer Science from Yale University in 2011.
 I also took many upper division physics, chemistry, and biology courses.

 Atlas: End-to-End 3D Scene Reconstruction from Posed Images

 Zak Murez, Tarrence van As, James Bartolozzi, Ayan Sinha, Vijay Badrinarayanan, Andrew Rabinovich